nsidc/landsatxplore/README.md

 *Added compatability for Landsat 9 C2L2:* Compatability for the download of LS9 C2L2 was implemented as proposed by "faendeg" in [this pull request](https://github.com/yannforget/landsatxplore/pull/69).

+*Added path and row search option:* See https://github.com/yannforget/landsatxplore/issues/43

 ## Installation of landsatxplore_fix
 Delete any previous installation of landsatxplore using ``pip uninstall landsatxplore``.

-Install the fixed version using ``pip install git+https://github.com/WortalMombat/landsatxplore_fix.git``
+Install the fixed version using ``pip install git+https://github.com/nsidc/landsatxplore_fix.git``

 # Description